 - The receive VFO frequency is always displayed, to 10Hz resolution, at the top left.
 This may be VFO A or VFO B. The nominally 700Hz CW offset is automatically applied.
-Ordinarily this frequency is also used for transmission - Tuning rate cursor: the underline appears under the digit which is currently tuned by the rotary encoder.
+Ordinarily this frequency is also used for transmission. - Tuning rate cursor: the underline appears under the digit which is currently tuned by the rotary encoder.
 In this example, the tuning rate is 100Hz per click, because the cursor is under the 100Hz digit. - S-meter: these 4 characters display a basic (and not calibrated) S-meter.
 The scale is configurable (see later description).
 The S-meter may be shown or hidden. - Battery voltage: a battery icon appears to indicate the battery voltage in 7 user-definable steps: from full to empty and 5 steps in between.
-It may also be shown or hidden. - Transmit VFO: in SPLIT mode, the transmit VFO is displayed on the bottom row of the display. - RIT (Receiver Incremental Tuning): when not in SPLIT mode, and when the RIT is non-zero, the RIT value is displayed in the bottom left (where the photo shows the VFO B frequency).
+It may also be shown or hidden. - Transmit VFO: in SPLIT mode, the transmit VFO is displayed on the bottom row of the display. - RIT (Receiver Incremental Tuning): when not in SPLIT mode, and when the RIT is nonzero, the RIT value is displayed in the bottom left (where the photo shows the VFO B frequency).
 When RIT is non-zero, and when not in SPLIT mode, the reception frequency is the transmit VFO frequency (which may be VFO A or B) plus the RIT (which may be a negative offset). - Decoded CW: The remaining space on the bottom row is used for displaying the decoded CW text.
 When RIT is zero, and you are not operating SPLIT, the whole 16 characters of the bottom row are used for the CW decoder display.
-However, it may be hidden if desired.
+When adjusting RIT or keyer speed, only the right section of the screen is used for decoded CW.
+The CW decoder may be disabled in the Decoder configuration menu. - Practice mode: when in CW practice mode (actual transmitting disabled), a 'P' is displayed to the right of the frequency on the top row (Firmware > 1.01 only)